sapid/FactorioScenarioMultiplayerSpawn/README.md

-# FactorioScenarioMultiplayerSpawn
+# Scatter Spawn
-A custom scenario for allowing separate spawn locations in multiplayer.
+A custom *mod* for allowing separate spawn locations in multiplayer.
 Designed for Co-op and PvE.

 Only supports 0.15.x at this time!